This article was written before the CFPB's final release of Regulation F. Therefore, the content of the article may no longer be accurate.

 - Consumer Return Letter - This letter notifies the consumer in question that your agency is returning the account to the client and will no longer attempt to collect the account.

 - Client Letter Notifying Client That Account Is Cancelled - This letter notifies your client that your agency is returning and cancelling the account, and that your agency will no longer attempt to collect the account.
 Understandably, clients dislike seeing accounts cancelled because this translates into lost revenue.
 The client does not receive payment for services they provided, even if the services were obtained through fraudulent activity.
 It is important that your agency educates your clients about the public relations and legal risks of ignoring possible identity theft claims from consumers.
 This education on red flags issues will ensure there is no damage to your relationship when they receive these notices.

 - Consumer Letter for No Documentation - This letter notifies a consumer that you have not received any documents from them, and cannot begin investigating until they have provided said documents.

 - Consumer Still Liable Letter - If after your investigation, you still believe the consumer is liable, you must notify them of this finding and the basis for this determination.
 Coleman urges to provide sufficient reasoning supporting your decision.
 Make sure the specifics provided are accurate, as they may be contested.

 Red Flag Policy - Is Yours Complete?

 As with every process within your office, you must have a complete and up-to-date policy for how to address red flags.
-See our previous article on compliance management to learn how to create and update office policies and procedures.
-Written policies that are kept up-to-date provide a defense to violation of the Fair Debt Collection Practices Act and perhaps even state debt collection laws.
+Compliance management systems and written policies that are kept up-to-date provide a defense to violation of the Fair Debt Collection Practices Act and perhaps even state debt collection laws.
 Here is a sample red flags policy which outlines the basics of how a California agency might decide to handle their red flags.